-First, we use WALA to construct a context-sensitive System Dependence Graph (SDG) and then add a context-insensitive heap dependency overlay.
-Using the resulting SDG, we compute forward slices for the return value of each source method we identify in the application.
+First, we use WALA to construct a context-sensitive System Dependence Graph (SDG) with no heap information.
+The SDG is a graph that is comprised of many Program Dependence Graphs (PDGs), which show the dependencies within a single method.
+By adding special nodes between method calls, the SDG expresses interprocedural dependencies.
+Since context-sensitive pointer analysis is resource intensive, we chose to use a context-insensitive overlay to show heap dependencies in the SDG.
+Using the SDG, we compute forward slices for the return value of each source method we identify in the application.
+We use the return value because all the sources we have identified return sensitive data through the return value and not through other means like side-effects on the parameters.
 We then analyze the slice to determine if any parameters to sink methods are tainted, meaning that they are data dependent on the source method.
 If such a dependency exists, then private data is most likely being leaked and we record it.

 Unfortunately, WALA's built-in SDG and forward slicing algorithms alone are not sufficient to do taint tracking.
-In order to accomplish this, we used the following approaches:
+In order to accomplish this, we added the following functionality:

 Handling Callbacks Most sources are API methods, however, callbacks are used extensively in Android and there are some that will be called with private data as a parameter.
 For example, location information can be accessed either directly by asking the LocationManager for the last known location or by registering with the LocationManager as a listener.
-If the latter, the LocationManager provides regular updates of the current location to the registered listener.
+For the latter, the LocationManager provides regular updates of the current location to the registered listener.
 For API methods labeled as sources, we were able to taint the return values of these methods, however, for callbacks this approach does not work since neither the return value of the callback nor the return value of the registration is tainted.
-Instead, we identified calls to the register listener method and then inspected the parameters to determine the type of the listener.
+Instead, we automatically identified calls to the register listener method while mining the application code and then inspected the parameters to determine the type of the listener.
 We then tainted the parameters of the callback method for the listener's class.
 This approach allows us to compute forward slices for both types of access in the same way.

-Taint-Aware Slicing Rather than modify WALA internally as done in [17], we decided to analyze the computed slices and compute new statements from which to slice.
+Taint-Aware Slicing Rather than modify WALA internally as done in [17] to achieve taint-aware slicing, we decided to analyze the computed slices and compute new statements from which to slice.
 We implemented the following logic to compute these new statements: